abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 ```

 In this tutorial, we prefer to focus on the use of the EPH code hence
-we will be using **pre-computed** DDB and DFPT POT files to bypass the DFPT part.
+we will be using **pre-computed** DDB and DFPT POT and DEN files to bypass the DFPT part.
-We also provide a DEN.nc file to initialize the NSCF calculations
+We also provide a GS DEN.nc file to initialize the NSCF calculations
 and a POT file with the GS KS potential required to solve the Sternheimer equation.

-If *git* is installed on your machine, one can easily fetch the entire repository (23 MB) with:
+If *git* is installed on your machine, one can easily fetch the entire repository with:

 ```sh
 git clone https://github.com/abinit/MgO_eph_zpr.git